ecapoferri/MedMonAdHocETL/README.md

 1. Add the source data (available upon request, [see above](#requirements)).
 Add to the repo directory in `bind/source_data/` e.g.:
     - `MedMonAdHocETL/bind/source_data/MediaMonitors-Details/AdExpenditure-All_LOCAL_Markets-01`...,
-      `02`..., *`.xlsx`
+      `02`..., *...`.xlsx`
     - `MedMonAdHocETL/bind/source_data/MediaMonitors-CategoryKey.xlsx`
     - `MedMonAdHocETL/bind/source_data/MediaMonitors-OutletKey.xlsx`
-      - \[Files will be provided as a directory structured tar ball or other archive for quick insertion.\]
+      - \[Files or the entire repo will be provided as a directory structured tar ball or other archive for quick insertion.\]
 1. Run `$ docker compose up` within the cloned directory at the top level (`MedMonAdHocETL/`).
+It will take several minutes for the container images to build and for the script and queries to run.
+Ignore 'NOTICE' level log messages from 'script-worker', as the SQL queries have DROP TABLE IF EXISTS queries in case 'script-worker' needs to be run again without removing the 'pg' container.
+1. The 'script-worker' service container will exit and the 'medmon' db on the 'pg' service container will be ready to use with a local production environment.

 ### Relaunch the local DB

-If necessary, relaunch the 'pg' database service container via your preferred Docker
-interface: CLI, UI, or, within the top docker compose build context (`MedMonAdHocETL/`), using Docker Compose: `$ docker compose run pg`, provided the local Docker Volume has not been deleted.
+If necessary, relaunch the 'pg' database service container via your preferred Docker interface: CLI, UI, or, within the top docker compose build context (`MedMonAdHocETL/`), using Docker Compose: `$ docker compose run -p 5435:5432 -d pg`, provided the local Docker Volume has not been deleted.

 ## License (None)

 This code repository and any accompanying data is provided only for private demonstration and should not be otherwise distributed.

+THE CODE REPOSITORY AND ANY ACCOMPANYING SOURCE DATA IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE CODE REPOSITORY AND ANY ACCOMPANYING SOURCE DATA OR THE USE OR OTHER DEALINGS IN THE CODE REPOSITORY AND ANY ACCOMPANYING SOURCE DATA.